-- Wealth & Asset Management, comprising private banking services (BNP Paribas Private Banking), asset management services (BNP Paribas Asset Management) and Cortal Consors on-line brokerage and personal investment services.
-In 2004, the Group's real estate services provided through BNP Paribas Immobilier were also included in this business line; - Insurance (BNP Paribas Assurance); and - Securities Services for global financial institutions (BNP Paribas Securities Services).
+- Wealth & Asset Management, comprising private banking services (BNP Paribas Private Banking), asset management services (BNP Paribas Asset Management) and Cortal Consors online brokerage and personal investment services.
+In 2004, the Group's real estate services provided through BNP Paribas Immobilier were also included in this business line; - Insurance (BNP Paribas Assurance); and - Securities Services for global companies and financial institutions (BNP Paribas Securities Services).

-Through all of these businesses, which include more than 15,000 employees across 40 countries, AMS offers a comprehensive range of products and services to a broad investor clientele, including institutional clients, corporations and private individuals.
-Each AMS business was among the leaders in its market in 2004.
-In 2004, AMS managed total assets of €292 billion and held €2,473 billion of assets in custody.
+Through all of these businesses, which include more than 16,000 employees in over 40 countries, AMS offers a comprehensive range of products and services to a broad investor clientele, including institutional clients, corporations and private individuals.
+Each AMS business was among the leaders in its market in 2005.
+At the end of 2005, AMS managed total assets of ε 364 billion and held ε 3,058 billion of assets in custody.